jundalisay/spblist/content/en/research/hermes/kybalion/chapter-05.md

 - each particle in the Universe would be aware of its being THE ALL since THE ALL could not lose its knowledge of itself, nor actually BECOME an atom, or blind force, or lowly living thing.

-> *Superphysics note: This is the answer of Buddhism and Hinduism which Superphysics adopts.
-This leads to the two forces of Yin-Yang
+{{< n n="This is the answer of Buddhism and Hinduism which Superphysics adopts.
+This leads to the two forces of Yin-Yang" >}}